haradonmatwit/EZ-Expense/README.md

-3) Either download and export the zip file for EZ-Expense or copy the repository link and clone it in Android Studios under clone URL option.
+2) Either download and export the zip file for EZ-Expense or copy the repository link and clone it in Android Studios under clone URL option.

+    Opening project with zip file:

+       - 1) Unzip the project file
+       - 2) Start Android Studios
+       - 3) On Android Studios click on "Open an existing Android Studios project"
+       - 4) Navigate to the root directory of hte project and click "OK"

+   Opening the project through cloned repository link:
+      - 1) To clone the project, on the GitHub repository click on the green drop down button which says "Code" and copy the hyperlink
+      - 2) Open Android Studios COde then go to File > New > Project from Version Control
+      - 3) After clicking on the "Project from Version Control" a pop-up screen will appear.
+In the "Version control" click the drop-down menu and select "Git"
+      - 4) In the "URL" paste the project link which you copied and then choose your Directory
+      - 5) Click on the "Clone" button

-4) After downloaded, the user can either log into an existing account or create a new account.
+5) After downloaded, the user can either log into an existing account or create a new account.
-5)Once the account has been established, the previous data will be displayed.
+6)Once the account has been established, the previous data will be displayed.